Muffle furnace: Modern furnace

 Today, a muffle furnace is often a front-loading box-type oven or kiln for high-temperature applications such as fusing glass, creating enamel coatings, ceramics and soldering and brazing articles.
 They are also used in many research facilities, for example by chemists in order to determine what proportion of a sample is non-combustible and non-volatile (i.e., ash).
 Some models incorporate programmable digital controllers, allowing automatic execution of ramping, soaking, and sintering steps.
 Also, advances in materials for heating elements, such as molybdenum disilicide, can now produce working temperatures up to 1800 C, which facilitate more sophisticated metallurgical applications.
 The heat source may be gas or oil burners, but more often they are now electric.

 The term muffle furnace may also be used to describe another oven constructed on many of the same principles as the box-type kiln mentioned above, but takes the form of a long, wide, and thin hollow tube used in roll-to-roll manufacturing processes.

 Both of the above-mentioned furnaces are usually heated to desired temperatures by conduction, convection, or blackbody radiation from electrical resistance heater elements.
-Therefore, there is (usually) no combustion involved in the temperature control of the system, which allows for much greater control of temperature uniformity and assures isolation of the material being heated from the byproducts of fuel combustion.
+Therefore, there is (usually) no combustion involved in the temperature control of the system, which allows for much greater control of temperature uniformity and ensures isolation of the material being heated from the byproducts of fuel combustion.